 Club Rankings – Seeking Prestige, Raising Visibility and Embedding Quality

 USA Fencing National Point Tournaments are a measurable test of a fencing club’s athletic performance.
-Medal counts are the object of intense scrutiny after every tournament especially after the Summer Nationals.
-Most clubs celebrate any medal with glee, since about 55% of competing clubs will win none!
+Medal counts are the object of intense scrutiny after every tournament, especially after the Summer Nationals.
+Most clubs celebrate any medal with glee since about 55% of competing clubs will win none!
 During 2015-2016 about 26% of competing clubs captured all the podium medals, about 34% won all the Top 8 medals and about 45% won all the Top 16 placements.
-Despite this concentration among a few clubs, more clubs are winning medals than a few years ago, thanks in part to the growing professionalism of fencing clubs throughout the nation.
-It is worth noting that while there are about 615 USA Fencing Member clubs, over one hundred on average have fencers participating in any age-gender-weapon category at these national tournaments.
+Despite this concentration of a few clubs, more clubs are winning medals than a few years ago, thanks in part to the growing professionalism of fencing clubs throughout the nation.
+It is worth noting that while there were about 667 USA Fencing Member clubs in 2016-2017, over one hundred on average have fencers participating in any age-gender-weapon category at these national tournaments.